Minecraft Console ClientMinecraft Console Client

 You can do whoami to see your username.

-Now you can install .NET Core 7 and MCC.
+Now you can install the .NET 10 SDK and MCC.

 Tip